-The amendment also changed the calculation of retirement benefits for participants who remain employed by APH until their normal retirement age.
-For participants who separated from APH prior to January 1, 2021, the benefit is calculated as: 1.2% of the participant's average monthly earnings multiplied by the participant's credited service, plus 0.5% of the participant's average monthly earnings in excess of the participant's covered compensation, with such amount multiplied by the participant's credited service (not to exceed 35 years).
+For participants who separated from APH prior to January 1, 2021, their benefit is calculated as: 1.2% of the participant's average monthly earnings (based upon the average annual compensation of the participant for the five consecutive plan years which produce the highest average), multiplied by the participant's credited service, plus 0.5% of the participant's average monthly earnings (based upon the average annual compensation of the participant for the five consecutive plan years which produce the highest average) in excess of the participant's covered compensation, with such amount multiplied by the participant's credited service (not to exceed 35 years).

 For participants who separate from APH on or after January 1, 2021, the benefit is calculated as the greater of:

-- 1.32% of one-twelfth of the participant's 2020 earnings (as defined in the plan agreement) multiplied by the participant's credited service, plus 0.5% of one-twelfth of the participant's 2020 earnings in excess of the participant's covered compensation, with such amount multiplied by the participant's credited service (not to exceed 35 years); or - 1.32% of the participant's average monthly earnings multiplied by the participant's credited service, plus 0.5% of the participant's average monthly earnings in excess of the participant's covered compensation, with such amount multiplied by the participant's credited service (not to exceed 35 years).
+- 1.32% of one-twelfth of the participant's 2020 earnings (as defined in the plan agreement), multiplied by the participant's credited service, plus 0.5% of one-twelfth of the participant's 2020 earnings in excess of the participant's covered compensation, with such amount multiplied by the participant's credited service (not to exceed 35 years); or - 1.32% of the participant's average monthly earnings (based upon the average annual compensation of the participant for the five consecutive plan years prior to January 31, 2021 which produce the highest average), multiplied by the participant's credited service, plus 0.5% of the participant's average monthly earnings in excess of the participant's covered compensation, with such amount multiplied by the participant's credited service (not to exceed 35 years).